ZhenyingZhu/StudyNotes/ASP.md

 - Add package.json to the root of the project.
 - Add "dependencies" to package.json for runtime dependencies.
 While "devDependencies" is development dependencies.
 - A new node_modules folder would appear with jquery in it. dist folder is for distributions.
 See which dist you want to use.
-- Add `<script src="/node_modules/jquery/dist/jquery.min.js"></script>` to html.
-(Or just use `lib/jquery/dist/jquery.min.js` since the visual studio MVC project template has jquery included by default)
+- To use jQuery, add `<script src="/node_modules/jquery/dist/jquery.min.js"></script>` to html.
+(Or just use `lib/jquery/dist/jquery.min.js` since the visual studio MVC project template has jquery included by default).
+Another way is to use a CDN.
 - Add a nuget package `odetocode` which introduce middle tier `app.UseNodeModules(env)` to Startup.cs.

 Or call command line tool: `npm install bootstrap`.